nvestskogen/predictive-maintenance-ml/README.md

 ##  Usage

-1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/behrad3d/nasa-cmaps) and place it in the `datasets/` folder as shown above.
+1. Download the dataset from Kaggle(https://www.kaggle.com/datasets/behrad3d/nasa-cmaps) and place it in the `datasets/` folder as shown above in `Project Structure`.
 2. Open the notebook:
    ```bash
    jupyter notebook Predictive_Maintenance_for_NASA_Turbofan_Engines.ipynb
    ```
-3. Run all cells in order — preprocessing, model training, evaluation, and digital twin simulation are all self-contained.
+3. Run all cells in order.